nodeshift-archived/node-rpm/README.md

 [![Build Status](https://travis-ci.org/bucharest-gold/node-rpm.svg?branch=master)](https://travis-ci.org/bucharest-gold/node-rpm)

 ### Node.js RPM Packaging
-This purpose of this project is to create RPMs targeted Red Hat Enterprise Linux (RHEL) to allow us to help identify issues early and contribute changes upstream when possible.
+This purpose of this project is to create RPMs targeted CentOS to allow us to help identify issues early and contribute changes upstream when possible.

 The RPM [spec file](./src/nodejs.spec) was based on the spec file from this